trent-fisher/zap_training_docs/src/admin/Enquiries/contact.md

 # Contact Us Enquiries Training Guide

 ## Overview
 View all contact form submissions from your website.
-This is a **view-only** module - to assign agents or manage inquiries, go to the **Leads module**.
+This is a **view-only** page - to assign agents or manage inquiries, go to the **Leads page**.

 Navigate to: **Admin → Enquiries → Contact Form Enquiries**